Flowlabsio/flutter_starter_kit/README.md

 # Flutter Kit

 This starter kit was created to address the challenges of initializing a project.
-At [Flow-Labs](https://flow-labs.io/), we identified recurring patterns when starting a project: state management, authentication, forms, alerts, snackbars, styles, authentication, users, rules and more.
+At Flow Labs, we identified recurring patterns when starting a project: state management, authentication, forms, alerts, snackbars, styles, authentication, users, rules and more.
 The idea behind this repository is to consolidate all the knowledge we’ve gained from building apps into a single resource.

 This kit is not a "framework"; rather, it's a guide for initializing a project with useful tools, popular libraries, folder structures, widgets, and more.
 The key idea is flexibility: developers have the freedom to choose their preferred structure.